matloff/regtools/UnbalancedClasses.md

 where

-- `condprobs` is the vector of conditional probabilities for the new cases, reported by the software
+- `condprobs` is the vector of conditional class probabilities for the new cases, reported by the software

-- `wrongratio` is the ratio of the Class 0 to Class 1 datapoints in our dataset
+- `wrongratio` is the ratio of the numbers of Class 0 to Class 1 datapoints in our dataset

 - `trueratio` is the actual such ratio

-The return value is the set of adjusted probabilities for the new cases.
+The return value is the set of adjusted conditional class  probabilities for the new cases.

 For instance, suppose we are in a setting in which there are equal numbers of the two classes in our dataset, yet we know the true (unconditional) class probabilities are 0.2 and 0.8 for Classes 0 and 1.
 Then `wrongratio` would be 0.5/0.5 = 1.0, and `trueratio` would be 0.2/0.8 = 0.25.

+Use of this procedure is an option in my `regtools` package.

 # The case of balanced data but unknown true class probabilities